ecmwf/ecflow/docs/ug/cookbook/how_to_trigger_a_task_based_on_aviso_notification.rst

 The deployment of this feature has the following requirements:
  - ecFlow 5.13+, to host the Aviso dependent task(s)
  - Aviso event listener schema
- - Authentication credentials, stored as JSON file
+ - (optional) Authentication credentials, stored as JSON file

 Setup the ecFlow Server
 ^^^^^^^^^^^^^^^^^^^^^^^